 Do a back-to-back showing of Peter Jackson’s Lord of the Rings.
-(I would probably leave this for the weekend this year, but it’s still one of the best ways to brush up on your LotR knowledge).
+I would probably leave this for the weekend this year, but it’s still one of the best ways to brush up on your LotR knowledge.

 Take a hike in the woods and learn about the trees.
 Tolkien loved trees, and marveled at their mystery, a theme very apparent in his works.
 Take your kids out to the trail and collect leaves and seeds, then bring them home and try to identify them.

-Read some passages of The Hobbit aloud, or try some of Tolkien’s lesser-known poetry together.
+Read some passages of The Hobbit and LotR aloud, or try some of Tolkien’s lesser-known poetry together.
 Stoke up the fire, pour yourself some cider (non-alcoholic, in my case 😀 ), and enjoy the company of your own family.
 That’s probably the most hobbity thing you can do!

 If you are planning to hold a Hobbit Day party, remember it will be an all-day event, because, after all, no true Hobbit celebration is complete without all the mealtimes: Breakfast, second breakfast, elevenes, luncheon, afternoon tea, dinner and supper.